mattduck/gh2md/README.rst

 - Add flag to toggle inclusion of images.

-- Add arg(s) to control which data is exported - open/closed, issues/PRs.

 - Support 2FA login - currently if 2FA is enabled on your account you must setup an access token.